When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How To Play

-2. Type: Type the words in the bubbles to pop the bubble and drop the corn to the rooster.
+2. Type to pop: Enter the words inside the bubbles to drop the corn to the rooster.

 Where To Play